Puffy12/React-Word-Games/README.md

 4. Push your changes to your fork
 5. Open a pull request to the main repository

-Please make sure your code follows the project's coding standards and passes all tests before submitting your pull request.
+Please make sure your code follows the projects coding standards and passes all tests before submitting your pull request.

 Thank you for contributing!

+## Games

+## MiniCrosswordGame

+This is a Mini Crossword game built using React.
+It features interactive crossword puzzles that can be filled out directly in the browser.
+The game includes functionalities to check answers, reset the puzzle, and provides visual feedback for correct answers.
+The crossword data is updated daily to ensure a fresh experience each time you play.

+## Features

+- **Interactive Crossword**: Users can fill out the crossword directly on the webpage.
+- **Daily Updates**: The crossword data is updated every day.
+- **Answer Feedback**: Visual feedback is provided for correct answers.
+- **Reset Functionality**: Users can reset the crossword to start over.
+- **Mobile-Friendly**: While the game is designed to work on various screen sizes, it is best experienced on larger screens.